cytidd/notes/notecards.md

 You cannot make any meaningful social assumptions about a person merely going off race, gender...really any of them.|Charles Murray|
 There is much more variety within genetic populations than there are between the groups.||
 If you're going to be upset at The Bell Curve, then you have to defend the idea that the differences between the genetic populations is 100% environmental.|Charles Murray|
 The SAT was invented to give kids who hadn't gone to a "good" grade school the chance to get into a good university (specifically Harvard).
-Side effect is identifiying smart people.||
+Side effect is identifying smart people.||
 The role of IQ in explaining success is the same as the role of weight in NFL offensive linemen.||
 "Frightened people do not make good Republicans or Democrats."|Michael V. Hayden|
 "Know how songs get stuck in your head?
 Same thing happens with thoughts.
 Be careful."|Naval Ravikant|